-Starting Ozempic at 1 mg dose is not recommended.
+Starting Ozempic at a 1 mg dose is not recommended.
 If you are planning to lose weight fast, you don’t need to harm yourself.

 What is the usual starting dose of Ozempic?